kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 ### Make multiple years of SNR files and and run gnssir

-Until UNAVCO makes lowrate data avilalbe for this site, we need to use the highrate data and decimate.
+Until UNAVCO makes lowrate data with L2C available for this site, we need to use the highrate data and decimate.
-We are going to look at the data from installation (fall 2009) through spring 2015.
+We are going to look at the data from installation (Fall 2009) through spring 2015.

 *rinex2snr nwot 2009 240 -doy_end 365 -archive unavco -rate high -dec 15*